Akinwale Arobieke

+Akinwale Oluwafolajimi Oluwatope Arobieke (15 July 1961 – 26 August 2025) was a British man known for his criminal convictions for harassment.
+He was convicted of touching and measuring the muscles of young men and asking them to squat his body weight.
+Commonly known by the nickname Purple Aki, which he deemed racist, he preferred to be known as "Andy".

-According to the Daily Mirror, Arobieke became known for "approaching younger males and striking up conversations about weight training, before touching and measuring their muscles, and then inviting them to squat his body weight".
-His criminal activities were originally ruled as sexually motivated, a fact which was recognised in 2006 by Liverpool Magistrates' Court when Merseyside Police successfully applied to them for a Sexual Offences Prevention Order.
-However, this was lifted in May 2016, and Arobieke has never been convicted of a sexual offence.
+His crimes were originally ruled as sexually motivated and, in 2006, Merseyside Police successfully applied to Liverpool Magistrates' Court for a Sexual Offences Prevention Order.
+This was lifted in May 2016, and Arobieke was never convicted of a sexual offence.

-On 12 September 2016 BBC Three published an online documentary about Arobieke called The Man Who Squeezes Muscles: Searching for Purple Aki.
+On 12 September 2016, BBC Three published an online documentary about Arobieke called The Man Who Squeezes Muscles: Searching for Purple Aki.
 Later that year, he made an allegation against the BBC of incitement to racial hatred, complaining to Merseyside Police that the documentary was racist and had demonised him.

 Early life

 Akinwale Oluwafolajimi Oluwatope Arobieke was born on 15 July 1961 at Crumpsall Hospital in Crumpsall, Lancashire.
-His mother was a secretarial student of Nigerian descent.
-His father's identity is unknown.
+His mother was a secretarial student of Nigerian descent; his father's identity is unknown.
 He was placed in care at the age of six months, and spent some time in a Barnardo's home in Llandudno.
-As an adult, he held several jobs such as a cleaner in the Mersey Tunnels and as a messenger for Liverpool City Council.
+As an adult, he held several jobs, such as a cleaner in the Mersey Tunnels, and as a messenger for Liverpool City Council.

 Criminal history

-Manslaughter
+Alleged manslaughter

-On 15 June 1986, a 16-year-old from Birkenhead named Gary Kelly was electrocuted at New Brighton railway station.
-He was allegedly running away from Arobieke, who was convicted of manslaughter but successfully appealed against the conviction on the grounds that he had not acted unlawfully by "standing on the platform and looking into trains".
-In addition, Arobieke was awarded an estimated £35,000 compensation, due to alleged racial overtones in the prosecution case.
+On 15 June 1986, a 16-year-old from Birkenhead named Gary Kelly died from electrocution at New Brighton railway station.
+He was allegedly running away from Arobieke, who the boy's family claimed had been harassing him for some time prior to the incident.

+Arobieke was convicted of involuntary manslaughter but successfully appealed against the conviction on the grounds that he had not acted unlawfully by "standing on the platform and looking into trains".
+In addition, Arobieke was awarded an estimated £35,000 compensation due to alleged racial overtones in the prosecution case.